 Can you wash this mask?
 The short answer is I don’t know.
 HEPA vacuum bags are designed to be disposable and there haven’t been any tests about what happens to the filter medium when washed.

-However, there were studies which tested methods of cleaning N95 respirators.
+However, there were studies that tested methods of cleaning N95 respirators.
 It found that: An autoclave, 160°C dry heat, 70% isopropyl alcohol, bleach, and soap and water (20-min soak) caused significant degradation to filtration efficiency.

 Because of this, I do NOT recommend cleaning/washing the HEPA filter medium.
-Instead, cycle through the masks as talked about in the section above.
+Instead, cycle through the masks, as talked about in the section above.

-If you are worried about keeping the exterior fabric clean, you could wear a shield of bandana over the mask.
+If you are worried about keeping the exterior fabric clean, you could wear a shield or bandana over the mask.
 Or, if you are crafty, turn this design into a “pocket mask” so the filter can be removed and the fabric portion cleaned.
-Remember the filter will still have to be set aside for at least 3 days so any viruses on it have time to die off.
+Remember the filter will still have to be set aside for at least 3 days, so any viruses on it have time to die off.

 I’m not a doctor or an epidemiologist.
 I can’t guarantee that this DIY respirator will protect you from any virus.
 However, the research has shown that any mask is better than no mask.
 Based on what I know about HEPA materials, it seems to be the best filter for a DIY mask- certainly better than the tissues being used in many DIY masks!